 1. Budapest, Hungary

 Apart from the stunning views, when exploring Budapest, you have the chance to delight in the local cuisine, which captivates many tourists.
 These include Hungarian fish soup, langosh, goulash soup and chicken paprikash.
-Hungary is a destination where you should try the local specialities, because Hungarian cuisine is unique.
+Hungary is a destination worth trying local specialties because Hungarian cuisine is unique in the world, with many signature dishes that you won’t find elsewhere.

 Additionally, Budapest has the advantage of being a very popular destination for solo travelers in Europe.
 It is one of the safest cities on our list.

-In terms of cost, Budapest is not an expensive destination, neither hotels nor restaurants are expensive (although they have become much more expensive recently).
+In terms of costs, you can enjoy your trip to Budapest without breaking the bank, as neither the hotels nor the restaurants are expensive (although due to high inflation in recent times, they have become considerably more expensive).
 You don’t have to pay entrance fees to most attractions.
 Public transport is also cheap, although the service is not of good quality.
 Budapest is not difficult to get around by car compared to other European cities, and parking is plentiful.

 You can read our article about Budapest below, where we give you a detailed description of what you need to know about Budapest when you travel there.